shawngraham/ar-archaeology/workshop materials/Hacking Twine to make a location-based game.md

 `<<set $benefactorsplazalat = 42.7317947>> `
 `<<set $benefactorsplazalong = -84.4777639>>`

-You can add your fourth point by uncommenting out the bit for ANOTHERPOINTlat and ANOTHERPOINTlong - delete the comment and its flags `/%  ...  %/`, give your point a sensible name, and pasting in your coordinates.
+You can *add your fourth point* by uncommenting out the bit for ANOTHERPOINTlat and ANOTHERPOINTlong - delete the comment and its flags `/%  ...  %/`, give your point a sensible name, and pasting in your coordinates.

 At the bottom of this passage I've commented out some code for loading up audio.
 Put any sound files in the same folder where your Twine html file will be served from, in order for this to work best.
+(I originally just pointed to various sound files around the web.
+This doesn't work very well, and isn't good digital citizenship.)

 ### How to scan for a geotrigger, adding the same